 Rental and homeless assistance is widely available from the community service organizations.
 They first try to prevent homelessness by offering funds for paying rent, case management, information, housing vouchers, referral, and food programs.
+After that, other support may be arranged by Community Action.
 Additional grants may be offered for very short-term rental assistance (such as a motel voucher), relocation and stabilization services.

 The Maricopa County Weatherization Program can provide a free Home Energy Assessment.
 This will help low to moderate income home owners reduce energy usage and save money.
 Some of the more typical weatherization measures provided by community action agencies include air conditioner and upgrading insulation, installing energy efficient light bulbs, smoke alarms, insulation or repair or replace of water heaters.